This is my reunion story of meeting my son again.

 I compose myself enough to say, “It’s okay, baby.
 I’m just sad.”
 I feel like I didn’t stop crying for weeks.
 I had hastily put it on blast (like I do) on my Facebook that “I HAVE AN OPEN ADOPTION” toward the beginning of our conversation.
 Everybody wanted to know everything and normally I would have loved to tell them.
 But I was so thrown and so utterly confused that I couldn’t talk about it.
 It was too sad.
 And I hadn’t even begun to process.

 This was a scenario, out of the hundreds, that I had never imagined.
-Reunification was going to be resolution, payoff.
+Reunification was going to be a resolution, payoff.
 I’d had peace all along and I’d felt so much gratitude, but it had also been so hard and so painful.
-I thought after reunion, the bitter-to-sweet ratio would finally become exponentially more sweet.
+I thought after the reunion, the bitter-to-sweet ratio would finally become exponentially sweeter.

 I have felt so many dejavu emotions.
 Reunification has brought back a lot of what I experienced at placement.
 Please understand that I am so grateful to know them!
 This has been the hardest thing in 18 years, but just like placement, I wouldn’t change it.
 I was dating a guy who said, “That relationship isn’t healthy, it upsets you so much,” but if we only kept the relationships that didn’t upset us, we’d miss the best ones.